bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-10-21-andromeda-strain.md

-<![endif]-->
+---
+layout: post
+title: Margaret
+published: true
+date: 2023-10-21
+readtime: true
+categories: ['JOANNA HOGG - INFLUENCES']
+tags: [Drama]
+metadata: 'USA 2008, 150 mins<br> Director: Kenneth Lonergan'
+pdf: '2023-10-21-margaret.pdf'
+---

 ‘This is a thrilling plague film from 1971 – an imagining of future events.
 I’ve loved it since I first saw it.'

-Pamela Davies, BFI Member
+**Pamela Davies, BFI Member**

 A satellite crashes in a small New Mexico town.
 Before long, the whole community is wiped out by a suspected alien virus.
 The government sends in a small team of scientists, who put themselves at huge risk while they examine the cause of the deaths.
 This faithful and thrilling take on Michael Crichton’s novel, featuring special effects by Douglas Trumbull, remains prescient, given the paranoia surrounding recent global events.

-bfi.org.uk
+**bfi.org.uk**

 In May 1969, former medical student Michael Crichton published his first novel under his own name (he’d already published three under the name John Lange and a fourth as Jeffrey Hudson, none of them genre). _The Andromeda Strain_ was an instant hit with the critics and went on to become a best-seller, starting his long career with a bang.
 The film rights were snapped up by Universal who handed the project over to director Robert Wise who, in turn, commissioned an adaptation from his regular collaborator Nelson Gidding.